How do you travel with limited paid time off?

 How to Save Money While Traveling

-Traveling Locally
+Saving Money By Traveling Locally

-Traveling locally is not only better for the environment, it’s better for your wallet.
-If you’re able to travel within 2-4 hours of your home base, you’ll save time and money.
 We often don’t think of traveling locally as exciting trips because we’re so familiar with our backyards, but there are still hidden gems to discover.
 And because you’re a local you can ask friends and family for suggestions that you may not be able to find on the internet or social media.

 Going on a road trip can offer a less crowded, more relaxing form of travel.
 However, be sure to stick to off-the-beaten path destinations to avoid traffic and crowded cities.
-Even if you’re going to a popular destination, you can still make it a relaxing trip by leaving plenty of time between activities and traveling outside of rush hour.

 Don’t forget to plan for breaks.
 We like to break every 2 hours or 150 miles when we’re in the RV.

-Making Your Own Meals
+Save Money While Traveling by Making Your Own Meals

 Making your own meals while traveling is not the most glamorous way to enjoy a vacation, but it can be incredibly cheaper than eating out every night.
 For this reason, we prefer to RV or use Airbnb when possible.
 That way you get a full kitchen and fridge.
 Use this as an opportunity to check out local farmer’s markets and grocery stores.